HuntnFish has spent many years on the water fishing and has caught nearly every species of fish in Washington State.

 The only time I would suggest a braided line is if fishing especially deep, or in a particularly strong current (the thinner diameter line will allow you to use less weight).

 Mooching is a rather simple technique, but there are a few points that should not be overlooked.
 One of those is swivels.
 A good swivel will either make or break a day of salmon fishing.
 While you have hundreds of choices for swivels, only two will work here.
 Bead chains, or ball bearing swivels.
 Bead chains are a series of barrel swivels linked together.
-Each individual bead still tends to bind somewhat under load, however there a usually 6 or 7 of them, so generally line twist is eliminated.
+Each individual bead still tends to bind somewhat under load, however, there a usually 6 or 7 of them, so generally, line twist is eliminated.
 Your other option is ball bearing swivels.
-They have cheap ones, but don't be tempted, stick with Sampo ball bearing swivels.
-Most charter captains I've worked with who use mooching on their boat choose bead chains.
+They have cheap ones, but don't be tempted- stick with Sampo ball bearing swivels.
+Most charter captains I've worked with who use mooching on their boats choose bead chains.

 There are two styles of sinkers available for mooching: crescent and cannonball.
-Crescent sinkers are nice in that they keep the entire rig in-line, won't move up and down your mainline.
+Crescent sinkers are nice in that they keep the entire rig in-line, and won't move up and down your mainline.
 However, a heavier crescent sinker is needed to sink your bait as they tend to plane and swim around in the water due to their shape.
-Cannonball sinkers, which will be attached to a sinker slide above your swivel, add a small degree of complexity, but can be a smaller weight than the crescent sinker.
+Cannonball sinkers, which will be attached to a sinker slide above your swivel, add a small degree of complexity but can be a smaller weight than the crescent sinker.
 Again the choice is yours, but I prefer cannonballs on sinker slides.

 Weight-wise you're looking between 4 and 8 oz, which all depends on depth, current condition, size of herring, type of sinker, etc. Keep a few different sizes on board to account for any changes.